 Introduction

 Each year, Ohio State Energy Partners provides philanthropic contributions to a variety of organizations, projects and programs.
-For the 2018-2019 academic year, OSEP supported campus sustainability innovation by sponsoring a venture capitalist-style sustainability competition for students.
+For the 2023-2024 academic year, OSEP will support campus sustainability innovation by sponsoring a venture capitalist-style sustainability competition for students.

-Teams of 3 to 5 students from every Ohio State University campus had the opportunity to propose projects that support the university’s sustainability goals.
+Teams of 1 to 4 students from every Ohio State University campus will have the opportunity to propose projects that support the university’s resource stewardship goals.

 Where campus innovation meets student collaboration.